 I’ll let you know how it goes…

-If you have a solution that works for you, please put me out of my misery.
+If you have a solution that works for you, please share it with us.